• Skip to primary navigation

 About Pia Haas

 Pia Haas reviews arts events for local publications.
-She is a long-time performer/director and artistic director of academic, community, off-Broadway and regional theaters.
-She was adjunct professor of theatre and artistic director of The Theatre Connection at Westchester Community College.
-Most recently, she was director of press and public relations at Westchester Broadway Theatre.
+A long-time performer/director and artistic director of academic, community, off-Broadway and regional theaters, she was adjunct professor of theatre and artistic director of The Theatre Connection at Westchester Community College and former director of press and public relations at Westchester Broadway Theatre.

 Primary Sidebar